joshuaeckroth/csci431-website/notes/informed-search.md

 ## A\* search

-Let's modify best-first search to use the new complex heuristic $f(s) = g(s) + h(s)$.
+Let's modify best-first search to use the new cost function $f(s) = g(s) + h(s)$.
 This is the algorithm known as A (not A\*).

 If $g$ is the number of moves made so far (number of "hops" in